 Sexually Transmitted Infections (HIV.gov) – This discusses the overlap between HIV and other STIs, the activities that place people at risk for becoming infected with STIs, what can be done to prevent STIs, protecting sexual partners, and the benefits of being tested and treated for STIs.

-HIV/AIDS & STDs Treatment and Care (CDC) – This discusses why getting treated for an STD other than HIV does not prevent the spread of HIV, while noting that STD treatment does have important benefits for oneself and one’s sexual partners.
+HIV/AIDS & STDs Treatment (CDC) – This discusses why getting treated for an STD other than HIV does not prevent the spread of HIV, while noting that STD treatment does have important benefits for oneself and one’s sexual partners.

 CDC Fact Sheets on STDs

-- STD Risk and Oral Sex – This basic fact sheet is also available in Spanish.
+- STD Risk and Oral Sex (Spanish)

 Strategic Plan and Surveillance Reports